erroronline1/caro/readme.md

 * Risk data can be imported/updated through dedicated CSV-files.
 * In case of an available product list import via the [ERP interface](#erp-interface) there is an option to update the whole product database in one go.
 * During ERP-software maintenance the interface can be temporarily disabled.
+* The request-log can be exported by users with administrator permission.
+Please be aware that these contain very sensitive data!

 [Content](#content)